visgl/loaders.gl/docs/README.md

 ## Licenses

-loaders.gl contains a collection of MIT and Apache licensed loaders.
+loaders.gl contains a collection of MIT licensed loaders.
 Each loader comes with its own license, so if the distinction matters to you, please check and decide accordingly.
 However, loaders.gl will not include any loaders with commercial or copy-left licenses.

 ## Credits and Attributions